chrisinmtown/ask-mr-protocol/ask-mr-protocol-nr-9.md

 Finally, mail systems of necessity must implement their own store-and-forward queueing system.
-This makes no sense at all for TELNET, and File Transfer Protocol has no history: it either works or it dot n’t, but requests are not queued.
-Any queueing system is prone to breakage, and mail systems - written to be as paranoid as possible in an effort to prevent this.
+This makes no sense at all for TELNET, and File Transfer Protocol has no history: it either works or it doesn't, but requests are not queued.
+Any queueing system is prone to breakage, and mail systems are written to be as paranoid as possible in an effort to prevent this.
 Automated paranoia makes for big programs.